SwpnilPndey/Smart_contracts_for_beginners/README.md

 17) Smart contract to create an ERC-20 token using openzeppelin library inbuilt functions
 18) Smart contract to mint NFTs using open zeepelin library
 19) Smart contract to mimic a simple todo list
+20) Smart contract to implement a decentralised job portal for unorganised sector